AppleBoiy/HELLOWORLD/README.md

 # HELLOWORLD

-The `HELLOWORLD` project is a set of `Hello, World!` programs written in different programming languages.
-The goal of this project is to provide a simple program to understand the basics of programming language
+The ***HELLOWORLD*** project embodies a comprehensive collection of Hello, World! programs scripted in diverse programming languages.
+The primary objective of this initiative is to furnish learners with elementary programs that serve as foundational building blocks for comprehending various programming paradigms.

+## What is "Hello, World!"?

+A "Hello, World!" program epitomizes a fundamental computer program that typically produces a simple output, often the message "Hello, World!", displayed on the screen or console.
+It serves as an introductory exercise in programming, allowing novices to grasp basic syntax and program structure.

 <p align="center">
 <a href="https://commons.wikimedia.org/wiki/File:Hello_World_Brian_Kernighan_1978.jpg#/media/File:Hello_World_Brian_Kernighan_1978.jpg">